Automated vacuum collection: Overview

 Pneumatic waste collection systems provide a number of environmental benefits.
 These systems can decrease emissions from transit of waste by up to 90%.
 Systems in Europe provide separate outlets for food, recycling, and non-recycling, making waste separation and recycling more efficient.
 Some systems require household ID cards to use, and limit the amount of non-recyclable waste allowed per month, issuing a tax if the threshold is crossed.
 In Bergen, Norway, this system resulted in a 29% increase in plastic recycling, and an 85% decrease in non-recyclable waste, plus a $2 million saving in waste collection costs.

 These systems also decrease the risk of fire and prevent animals from accessing waste.

 Issues with budgeting and logistics have prevented a more widespread adoption of these systems.
 Upfront costs can reach into the hundreds of millions, and it is difficult to build the system into existing infrastructure.
 Pneumatic waste collection is optimal for high density development areas rather than existing urban areas.
 Maintenance may be difficult, and damage or blockages from inappropriate use requires engineers to enter the pipes to fix them.

 Current systems

-The Envac proprietary system, Envac Pneumatic Waste Collection System, is used in more than 30 countries.
-Additionally, the Stream Automated Waste Collection System out of Malaysia has installed many systems in Asia.